-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Local Housing Requirements Study 2012 (updated in 2014) Evidence 2014 Technical assessment of the housing market and potential future local housing requirements which supports planning policy regarding the amount of growth, housing tenure and housing type needed within Herefordshire up to 2031.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Local Housing Requirements Study Evidence 2012 updated in 2014 Technical assessment of the housing market and potential future local housing requirements which supports planning policy regarding the amount of growth, housing tenure and housing type needed within Herefordshire up to 2031.
 The delivery of 5,300 homes in the rural areas would: Support growth in the rural population by 6% Increase the number of households by 14.5% Forecasts also predict that growth in the population of the rural areas is likely to be primarily through an increase in those aged over 75.
 Moderate growth is expected in the 30-44 and 60-74 age brackets.
 The Local Housing Requirements Study therefore anticipates continuing improvements in life expectancy; significant growth is expected of those in their 80s, with the existing population in their 40s and 50s moving into retirement.
-As a consequence, the rural areas will face an increasing urgency to provide more 3 bedroom homes, with more 1 Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water This study provides an indication of housing requirements in the rural areas and the Hereford HMA.
-This evidence can be used to inform the content of the Holmer and Shelwick Parish, which could include policies to facilitate the provision of the right types of homes in the right places.
+As a consequence, the rural areas will face an increasing urgency to provide more 3 bedroom homes, with more 1 Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water This study provides an indication of housing requirements in the rural areas and the Bromyard HMA.
+This evidence can be used to inform the content of the Edwyn Ralph NDP, which could include policies to facilitate the provision of the right types of homes in the right places.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA and 2 bed homes required in the affordable sector.
-Herefordshire Rural Housing Background Report Evidence 2013 Provides the justification for the proportional housing growth targets outlined in the Core Strategy Holmer and Shelwick is expected to provide proportional growth of 18% within the Hereford HMA.
-Shelwick and Munstone are identified as 4.15 settlements.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Holmer and Shelwick NDP will need to be in conformity with the provisions of Core Strategy Policy RA1 and RA2.
+Herefordshire Rural Housing Background Report Evidence 2013 Provides the justification for the proportional housing growth targets outlined in the Core Strategy The village of Edwyn Ralph is classified as a 4.14 settlement, which means it is considered a sustainable location for proportional growth of up to 15% across the parish.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Edwyn Ralph NDP will need to be in conformity with the provisions of Core Strategy Policy RA1 and RA2.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Draft Gypsies and Travellers Assessment Evidence 2016 Assesses the accommodation needs of Gypsies and Travellers across Herefordshire.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Draft Gypsies and Travellers Assessment Evidence 2013 Assesses the accommodation needs of Gypsies and Travellers across Herefordshire.
 Key findings from the survey of Gypsy and Traveller households in 2012 found that: 31% of households surveyed have some sort of accommodation need Of the 17 households with an accommodation need, 7 had a requirement for at least one additional pitch 10 households had a requirement for bricks and mortar housing There is an additional requirement for 7 pitches and 9 units of Registered Social Landlord accommodation within Herefordshire.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Holmer and Shelwick NDP must establish whether any of the need identified in this assessment falls within the neighbourhood area and make appropriate provisions for it.
-Herefordshire Local Biodiversity Action Plan Evidence 2007 Focuses conservation efforts on the areas within Herefordshire that will result in the greatest benefit for ecological networks, habitats and species.
-Integrating biodiversity objectives with other environmental, social and economic needs can provide a sustainable living and working environment that benefits both people and nature.
-Biodiversity The NDP can help to achieve the LBAP priorities.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water A countywide Gypsy and Traveller DPD is being prepared to address this issue.
+However, the Edwyn Ralph NDP could establish whether any of the need identified in this assessment falls within the neighbourhood area and make appropriate provisions for it if necessary.